FarrellDay/miceRanger/README.md

 datapoint from the original, nonmissing data which has a predicted value close to the predicted value of the missing sample.
 The closest N (`meanMatchCandidates` parameter in `miceRanger()`) values are chosen as candidates, from which a value is chosen at random.
+This can be specified on a column-by-column basis in `miceRanger`.
 Going into more detail from our example above, we see how this works in practice:

 <img src="vignettes/PMM.png" style="display: block; margin: auto;" />